Bjorn-Boris-Berggren/moving-object-node-js/README.md

 # moving-object-node-js
 This task was given to me.
-It is a Node.js console app that simulates a moving object in a matrix.
+It is a simple Node.js console app that simulates a moving object in a matrix.

 ## The Task
 The task is to accept a set of commands and then simulate whether an object can move according to these commands without